joeldodson/codinginblind/docs/articles/getting_started_with_python.md

 ### Linux?

 Yes, you'll almost certainly need to get some experience with Linux if you want to work as a software developer.
-Before losing my sight, I used a Mac mainly because of its Free BSD core.
+Before losing my sight, I used a Mac mainly because of its UNIX core.
 I switched to Windows on the advice of other blind developers when I was focused on having an accessible development environment.
 Fortunately, this was around the time Windows Subsystem for Linux (WSL) was taking off.
-I now use WSL2 to run Ubuntu.
+I now use WSL2 to run Ubuntu and other Linux distributions.

 There are other options for accessing a Linux environment.